-In this free and practical training course, participants will learn to use SPSS and SamplePower 3 software packages through practical application and hands-on exercises.
+In this free and practical self-paced training course, participants will learn how to use SPSS and SamplePower 3 software packages through practical application and hands-on exercises.
 This course does not teach Statistics, rather how to use SPSS Statistics and Sample Power 3 software to further research.
 A functional knowledge of graduate-level statistics is required.

 Appropriate coursework examples: